How to Get Rid of Crane Flies

 • Install a bird bath, but change the water frequently to prevent mosquitoes

 Another DIY method to get rid of crane flies is to introduce natural predators, such as nematodes.
-Sometimes referred to as roundworms, these guys love to feed on crane fly larvae and grubs.
+Sometimes referred to as roundworms, these natural predators love to feed on crane fly larvae and grubs.

 How to introduce nematodes to your yard: